-The results of numerical solutions of Eq.
+The numerical solutions of Eq.
 (11) are depicted at Fig. 1.
 They clearly show that below $\Theta \approx 20$, CMB has ``dropped the ball'' and cannot enforce thermal equilibrium on cosmic electrons, whose temperature got eventually frozen at some non-equilibrium level ($T_{\infty} = 16.3 K$ for $\Omega_{\Lambda} = 0.7$) till ``the end of time''.
 This brings up a new facet to the issue of ``heat death'' of the universe.
-[Note, however, that by definition the density number $\rho^{(e)}$ was assigned to a volume expanding with the universe, so that the spacing between electrons increases as $\Theta^{-1} (t)$.]
+[Note, however, that by our definition of the density number $\rho^{(e)}$ the spacing between electrons increases as $\Theta^{-1} (t)$.]
 This frozen state is fully developed by the present day, regardless of specific values of $\Omega$'s in Eqs.
 (9) or (11).
 A good analytical approximation for $T_{\infty}$ and the solution of Eq.
 (11) for various $\Omega$'s is found as [14] Thus conceivable measurements of $T_{\infty}$ in deep space may offer an alternative way to evaluate $ \Omega_{\Lambda} \approx 1 - \Omega_{M}$.